 Optimising sales enablement with data

 Data drives the modern sales rep's daily work.
-But an endless stream of information can overwhelm sales reps and hurt their productivity.
+However, endless information can overwhelm sales reps and hurt their productivity.
 That's why all companies need someone who can design a standardised approach that turns this constant stream of data into something usable and understandable.

 The best way to derive valuable insights from business data is to agree on standardised sales reports.
-Reporting needs differ from company to company, but standardised sales reports must include the number of:
+Reporting needs differ from company to company, but standardised sales reports must include the following: